euronovate/ENMobileSDK-Android/README.md

 #### [ENPresenter Tutorial and Samples](ENPresenter/readme.md)

-The `presenter` module contains only a template used by `viewer` to render document.
+The `presenter` module contains only a templates used by `viewer` to render document.
 It is customized based on client.

 ```gradle
 dependencies {